Timiochukwu/real-time-dashboard/README.md

 - RESTful API architecture
 - MongoDB database integration
 - WebSocket support for real-time updates
+- Redis caching for improved performance
+- JWT-based authentication
+- Request validation with Joi

 ### Frontend Development
-- React-based user interface
+- Next.js 14 with App Router
+- TypeScript for type safety
+- Tailwind CSS for styling
-- Real-time data visualization
+- Real-time updates with Socket.IO
 - Responsive design
 - Component-based architecture
+- Context API for state management

 ## 📝 API Documentation

 API documentation will be available in future updates.
-For now, please refer to the source code in the `backend/src` directory for endpoint details.
+For now, please refer to the source code in the `backend/src/routes` directory for endpoint details.

 ## 🤝 Contributing